Vermillio/Metaprogramming2.0/Lab2/README.md

 ____

-## Usage as library (generally not recommended for simple users, but you can try):
+## Usage as library (generally not recommended for casual users, but you can try):

 #### class KotlinStyleChecker